The World Needs An Open,

 the board or fully-replaced the firmware in the main microprocessor.

 To resist Evil Maids, and other sneaky people with physical access to your Coldcard, we will sign our firmware with a factory key.
 During boot-up, the firmware's signature will be verified and the appropriate Green/Red light set.
 Changing that light's status is actually controlled by dedicated circuitry, so a rogue bit of software cannot override it.
 The control circuit for this is exposed on the top surface of the product, so any physical tampering by those maids will be visible as well.

-This product will be firmware upgradable in the field.
-Updated firmware must be signed by the factory, but we will allow third party software to run as well.
+This product is firmware upgradable in the field.
+Updated firmware must be signed by the factory, but we can allow third party software to run as well.

-We have internal protection on the master secret, so we feel it's safe to allow potentially hostile firmware onto this platform.
+We have some much internal protection for the master secret, that we feel it's safe to allow potentially hostile firmware onto this platform.
 If you don't feel safe doing that, then it's a choice you can make.

-We're hopeful that altcoin proponents will be able to take our system and extend it to support their speciality crypto coins.
+We're hopeful that altcoin proponents will be able to take our system and extend it to support their specialty crypto coins.
 It should help that all of the firmware is written in MicroPython.